crusaderky/pathfinder2e_stats/doc/develop.rst

    pre-commit install

-from the root of the TEMPLATE repository.
+from the root of the pathfinder2e_stats repository.
 Now the code linters will be run each time you commit changes.
 You can skip these checks with ``git commit --no-verify`` or with the short version ``git commit -n``.